AlexanderB1290/oracle-cando-workshop/README.md

 CanDo is designed to enable customers to get direct fundamental hands-on experience with Oracle Cloud in the area of Cloud Native and DevOps.

-Many customers are trying to learn how to move to modern Cloud Native and Devops application development and this workshop delivers with a real hands on experience.
-And beyond just doing Cloud Native, this workshop enables customers to align it with larger scale traditional Java/DB workloads as well as end to operations and management in the cloud.
+Many customers are trying to learn how to move to modern Cloud Native and DevOps application development and this workshop delivers with a real hands on experience.
+And beyond just doing Cloud Native, this workshop enables customers to align it with larger scale traditional Java/DB workloads as well as with end-to-end operations and management in the cloud.

 Oracle Cloud is the industry’s broadest and most integrated public cloud.
 It offers best-in-class services across software as a service (SaaS), platform as a service (PaaS), and infrastructure as a service (IaaS), and even lets you put Oracle Cloud in your own data center.
 Oracle Cloud helps organizations drive innovation and business transformation by increasing business agility, lowering costs, and reducing IT complexity.
-The workshop content shows different aspects of Application Development in the cloud with different set of Oracle Cloud Services.
+The workshop content shows different aspects of application development in the cloud with different set of Oracle Cloud Services.

 ---